 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt require a different container.
-Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds in one pull.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Portland routes.
+Dense materials need a different container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds per trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Portland routes.

 Tonnage Limits and Weight Overage Policy

-Every construction roll-off includes a set tonnage allowance: additional weight is billed at a per-ton overage rate against the scale-house ticket.
-Your upfront quote details this weight cap—so there are no surprises when the truck weighs in; for a heavy roofing tear-off jobsite containers are better, as shingles eat into standard mixed-debris allowances.
-We aim for transparency in every single container rental.
+Every construction roll-off ships with an included tonnage allowance; additional weight is billed at a fixed per-ton rate against the scale-house ticket.
+Your upfront quote lists the weight cap: use it to avoid surprises when the truck weighs in.
+Please use roofing tear-off jobsite containers—shingle weight runs heavy—to ensure you do not eat your mixed-debris allowance.

 20-yard